-After critically reviewing expenditure priorities and income from other sources Council propose to increase residential rates by an average of 2.8% for properties not on the minimum rate.
-The minimum rate is also proposed to increase by 2.8% from \$1,016 to \$1,044 for 2021/22.
+After critically reviewing expenditure priorities and income from other sources Council endorsed to increase residential rates by an average of 2.8% for properties not on the minimum rate.
+The minimum rate is also increasing by 2.8% from \$1,016 to \$1,044 for 2021/22.
 Noting that in 2020/21 Council determined a zero percent increase in rates to support the community in responding to the COVID-19 pandemic.